 You can create filters on a data source, thereby reducing the amount of data in the data source.
-This feature is available to Creators when authoring in Tableau Online and Tableau Server.
+This feature is available to Creators when authoring in Tableau Cloud and Tableau Server.

 If you create an extract from a data source that already has data source filters in place, those filters are automatically recommended as extract filters, and will appear in the Extract dialog.
 Those recommended filters are not required to be part of the Extract filter list, and can safely be removed without affecting the existing set of data source filters.

 Data source filters can be useful for restricting the data users can see when you publish a workbook or data source.
 When you publish a data source to Tableau Server, the data source and any associated files or extracts are transported in entirety to the Server.
 As you publish a data source you can define access permissions for downloading or modifying the data source, and you can also choose the users and groups who can remotely issue queries through Tableau Server against that data source.
 When users have query permission and no download permission, you can share a rich data model having calculated fields, aliases, groups, sets and more – but only for querying.

 Furthermore, users who query published data source will never be able to see or modify any data source filters present on the originally published data source, but all of the users' queries will be subject to those data source filters.
 This is a great way to offer a restricted subset of your data, for example by filtering dimensions for specific users and groups, or by defining data source filters based on a fixed or relative date range.
 This is often useful for data security, and it also allows you to manage performance of the remote database which Tableau Server will ultimately query on a user's behalf.
 For systems that rely heavily on partitions or indexing, data source filters may yield tremendous control over the performance of queries issued by Tableau.

 The primary way to create a data source filter is from the data source page.

 On the data source page, click Add in the Filters section in the upper-right corner of the page.

 Click Add to open an Add Filter dialog box listing all fields in the data source.